Agenda 2025

 The Future Value of NHS Procurement

 Procurement is the key enabler between the NHS and industry in securing optimum value from key supply markets in supporting NHS organisations to deliver the best outcomes for patients.
 For the first time ever, at a national strategy and policy level, the life sciences and commercial/procurement functions are coming together under a single national leadership team with a prime focus on ‘commercial and growth’.
-What does this mean for NHS Procurement and for industry?
-Will mission-based procurements become the priority.
-Will value based procurement be quickly pursued by value based healthcare.
-In his keynote speech, Ed James MBE, Director of Procurement, Humber and North Yorkshire Procurement Collaborative, will outline the key changes in the emerging procurement landscape.
+In his keynote speech, Ed James MBE FCIPS, Director of Procurement, Humber and North Yorkshire Procurement Collaborative, will explore the key initiatives in the emerging procurement landscape.

 Edward James